 1500 Old Highway 8,

 New Brighton, MN 55112

 Briefly: Birds need insects.
 Insects need food.
-Plants provide foods.
+Plants provide food for birds and insects.
 People, as well as needing food, thrive on the calm and beauty of natural places.

 Why This Prairie?

 Many years ago a prairie was installed in Long Lake Regional Park.
 It matured well, the diversity is notable, and exactly what will be in bloom on this date changes from year to year yet is generally predictable.
-The combination of expectation coupled with surprise that has drawn me to this prairie for over ten years.
+The combination of expectation coupled with surprise promises to make this a memorable evening.

 The Long Lake Regional Park entrance is on Old Highway 8 in New Brighton.
 Enter the park and drive to the second parking lot which is on the RIGHT side of the road.

 Easiest is to come on I-35W to MN Hwy 96, one exit north of I-694, go west on MN 96 to the T at Old Highway 8.
 Turn south on Old Highway 8, go about ½ mile to the Park Entrance on the right (west) side of the road.

 Bring a 10 power magnifier or the leader will have some 10 power loupes to loan.
 Consider bringing a camera.

 The walk is short on level but sometimes slightly uneven ground.